 We say that $T$ is \emph{consistent\/} if $T\notproves\phi$ for some formula $\phi$.

-We say that $T$ is \emph{complete\/} if it is consistent and, for every formula $\phi$, $T\proves\phi$ or $T\proves-\phi$, possibly both.
-In other words $T$ is complete if its deductive closure is a non-trivial linear preordering on the set of formulas.
-The reader may verify that $T$ is complete if and only if it is \emph{prime}, namely if and only if it satisfies the property that whenever $T\proves\phi\vee\psi$ then $T\proves\phi$ or $T\proves\psi$.
+We say that $T$ is \emph{total\/} if it is consistent and, for every formula $\phi$, $T\proves\phi$ or $T\proves-\phi$, possibly both.
+In other words $T$ is total if its deductive closure is a non-trivial total preorder on the set of formulas.
+The reader may verify that $T$ is total if and only if it is \emph{prime}, namely if and only if it satisfies the property that whenever $T\proves\phi\vee\psi$ then $T\proves\phi$ or $T\proves\psi$.

-\begin{proposition} Every consistent theory extends to a complete theory. \end{proposition} \begin{proof} Let $\xi$ be a formula such that such that $T\notproves\xi$.
+\begin{proposition} Every consistent theory extends to a total theory. \end{proposition} \begin{proof} Let $\xi$ be a formula such that such that $T\notproves\xi$.
 Then $T$ extends to a theory $T'$ that is maximal with respect to the property that $T'\notproves\xi$.
-Proposition~\ref{prop_cut_elim} implies that $T'$ is complete. \end{proof}
+Proposition~\ref{prop_cut_elim} implies that $T'$ is total. \end{proof}

-We say that $T$ is \emph{unital\/} if there is a formula $\xi$ such that, for every $\phi$, there is an $r\in\QQ^+$ such that $T\proves\phi\lle r\xi$.
+We say that $T$ is \emph{unital\/} if there is a formula $\xi$ such that, for every $\phi$, there is some $r\in\QQ^+$ such that $T\proves\phi\lle r\xi$.
 Such a formula $\xi$ is called a \emph{unit\/} in $T$.
 In the extended case, constant $1$ is a unit in all theories, as a consequence of Proposition~\ref{prop_ext_bound}.

-Notice that if $\xi$ is a unit in $T$, then $\xi$ is such in every extension of $T$.
+Notice that if $\xi$ is a unit in $T$, then $\xi$ is a unit in every extension of $T$.

 \begin{remark} It is straightforward to check that, if $\xi$ is a unit in $T$, then $T$ is consistent if and only if $T\notproves-\xi$.
 Moreover, if $T$ is maximal with respect to the latter property, then $T$ is maximal consistent.
 Therefore unital consistent theories extend to maximal consistent theories.
 We shall see this is not true in general. \end{remark}